moseskabwe/Claims-Management-System/README.md

 # Claims Management System

 This claims management system is a web application based on the Spring framework.
 The application has a Java-based configuration and is built using Maven.
-The front-end uses JSP, JSTL tags, HTML and CSS.
+The front-end uses JSP, JSTL tags, JavaScript, HTML and CSS.
 Hibernate Validator is used to provide user input validation and Spring Security is used for authentication.
 The application connects to a MySQL database and uses the Hibernate framework to provide object-relational mapping.
 Passwords in the database are encrypted using the bcrypt algorithm.
 The Spring Boot version of this application can be found [here](https://github.com/moseskabwe/Spring-Boot-Claims-Management-System).

 ## Tools and Technologies
 * Java 1.8